farrelvarian/backend-rental/README.md

-<h1 align="center">ExpressJS - #backend-E-Commerce RESTfull API</h1>
+<h1 align="center">ExpressJS - #backend-Vehicle-Rental RESTfull API</h1>

-E-commerce website focus on fashion that brings together sellers and customers.
-It has search, sort, product detail and my bag features for customers as well as add, update and delete products for sellers.
-Built using ReactJS, ExpressJS and MySQL.
+A vehicle rental website that brings together renters and vehicle owners.
+It has search, sort, vehicle detail and reservation features for tenants as well as add, update and delete vehicles for owners.
+Built using NextJS, ExpressJS and MySQL.

 <p align='center'>
    ·